microsoft/WhatTheHack/060-Serverless/Coach/Solution-00.md

 ### Create a new database

-Now you have to create a new database in your built-in SQL pool and call it "Serverless" Open Synapse Studio or your preferred client tool, point the Built-in SQL pool and run the following cmd:
+Now you have to create a new database in your built-in SQL pool and call it "Serverless" Open Synapse Studio or your preferred client tool, point the built-in SQL pool and run the following command:

 ```sql
 CREATE DATABASE Serverless